grob/ringo-sqlstore/README.md

 * binary
 * text

-See the various [database] files for details about the mapping of these data types to column types.
+See the various [database] files for details about the mapping of these data types to specific column types.

 Basic Usage
 ===========